 If you would like to try an exercise in ladder logic, AutomationDirect has created a beginner’s programming exercise.
 This exercise was actually created for the Boy Scouts of America to help teach ladder logic to future PLC programmers.
 It uses the simulator included with the Do-more Designer programming software for our Do-more PLC series.

 The software is free and you do not need any hardware, so try it.
-Download the software here and watch the video below.
+Download the software here.

 Learn More about Ladder Logic

 There is a lot more to learn; we’ve only begun to scratch the surface.
 See how we can help you Learn More about PLCs and get PLC Training!